fontsource/google-font-metadata/README.md

 ## APIv2

 Uses the Google Fonts CSS APIv2 and includes the unicode-range values for every subset.
-However, the API serves `woff/ttf` files with **ALL** subsets included in one file and therefore all links for those file types in the same subset lead to the same link for each weight and style. `woff2` files are individually split per subset.
+However, the API serves `ttf` files with **ALL** subsets included in one file and therefore all links for those file types in the same subset lead to the same link for each weight and style. `woff2` and `woff` files are individually split per subset.

 Exports [`data/google-fonts-v2.json`](https://github.com/fontsource/google-font-metadata/tree/main/data/google-fonts-v2.json).